-Anita Hassanandani enjoys 'Beyonce vibes' until mommy vibes kick in
+Anita Hassanandani Enjoys 'Beyonce Vibes' Until Mommy Vibes Kick In

-Mumbai: Actress Anita Hassanandani on Wednesday shared a photograph channelling her inner Beyonce and flaunting a blooming baby bump.
+Mumbai: Actress Anita Hassanandani Jan.
+27 shared a photograph channeling her inner Beyonce and flaunting a blooming baby bump.

-In a monochrome picture she posted on Insatgram, Anita is seen wearing a black leotard and striking a sexy pose for the camera.
+In a monochrome picture she posted on Instagram, Anita is seen wearing a black leotard and striking a sexy pose for the camera.

 Beyonce famously posed for a photo-op when she was pregnant in 2017.
 The shoot was declared Instagram's most liked photo of the year.